MyTB444/2D-Platformer-Final-Year-Project/diary.md

 Players have found a way to completely skip the arena fight.
 This is now fixed, players cannot exit the arena until the mini boss is spawned.
 -04/04/2025
  I am finalising my report.
 I have also improved all of the documentation of my scripts.
+-04/07/2025
+The game was too hard apparently.
+The difficulty is decreased, web page is updated.